FusionAuth/terraform-provider-fusionauth/docs/resources/api_key.md

 # API Key

 The FusionAuth APIs are primarily secured using API keys.
-This API can only be accessed using an API key that is set as a keyManager.
-In order to retrieve, update or delete an API key, an API key with equal or greater permissions must be used.
+In order to retrieve, create, update, or delete an API key, an API key set as a keyManager with equal or greater permissions than the API to be created must be used.
 A "tenant-scoped" API key can retrieve, create, update or delete an API key for the same tenant.
 This page describes APIs that are used to manage API keys.

 [API Key](https://fusionauth.io/docs/v1/tech/apis/api-keys/)